 Also known as Black Sea Rod, Giant Split-pore Sea Rod, Gorgonian Sea Rod, Nodding Sea Rod, Octocoral, Sea Rod, Sea Whip, Slit-pore Sea Rod, Split-pore Sea Rod, Whip Coral.

-Found anchored to the substrate over current prone cave floors, isolated patch reefs and deep water terrace bottoms of inshore waters coral and rocky reefs.
+Found anchored to the substrate, over current prone cave floors, isolated patch reefs and deep water terrace bottoms, in inshore waters of coral and rocky reefs.
 Rarely found above 5m extending their tentacles to feed on passing plankton.

 They feed on zooplankton.